ponylang/pony-tutorial/docs/types/actors.md

 Here we have an `Aardvark` that can eat asynchronously.
 Clever Aardvark.

-# Asynchronocity

-The difference between functions and behaviours is that functions are _synchronous_ and behaviours are _asynchronous_.
-In other words, when you call a function, the body of the function is executed immediately, and the result of the call is the result of the body of the function.
-This is just like method invocation in any other object-oriented language.

-But when you call a behaviour, the body is __not__ immediately executed.
-Instead, the body of the behaviour will execute at some indeterminate time in the future.

-__So what does a behaviour return?__ All behaviours always return the receiver.
-They can't return something they calculate (since they haven't run yet), so returning the receiver is a convenience to allow chaining calls on the receiver.

-# Parallelism
+# Concurrent

 Since behaviours are asynchronous, it's ok to run the body of a bunch of behaviours at the same time.
 This is exactly what Pony does.
 The Pony runtime has its own scheduler, which by default has a number of threads equal to the number of CPU cores on your machine.
-Each scheduler thread can be executing an actor behaviour at any given time, so Pony programs are naturally parallel.
+Each scheduler thread can be executing an actor behaviour at any given time, so Pony programs are naturally concurrent.

-# Sequentiality
+# Sequential

 Actors themselves, however, are sequential.
 That is, each actor will only execute one behaviour at a time.
 This means all the code in an actor can be written without caring about concurrency: no need for locks or semaphores or anything like that.